Charles Dickens (7 February 1812 – 9 June 1870)

 The small Ancient Egyptian statue, which forms part of the John Mayer statue at St George’s Hall.

-Its original was a votive made for Adi-Amun-Neb-Nesut-Tawy, the mummy of whom was also part of Mayer’s collection.
+Its original was a votive made for the tomb of Nebamun and was part of Mayer’s collection.
 Sadly, the Liverpool Museum was very badly damaged in the Second World War, during the May Blitz of 1941.
 Many original artefacts were destroyed by the bombing raids including the votive that is represented in this statue.
-However, the mummy of Adi-Amun-Neb-Nesut-Tawy fared better during the war, and can still be viewed to this day in the World Museum’s Mummy Room, along with a second mummy that Mayer donated!

 Damage to fingers on John Mayer’s statue.